If you do NOT see the Table of Contents frame to the left of this page, then

 546th Ord Co

-Patch worn from ?? to 1992
+Patches worn from 1950 to 1992 (1)

 (1) before sewing on the 7th Army patch (in 1950?), it is probable that the 71st Ord Bn wore the old ETO Advanced Base patch which served as the SSI for Military Post Division units in the late 1940s.
 Can anybody confirm this or provide additional details?